 Trigger points can be the source of referred pain, which is hard to detect.
 By identifying, mapping, and treating referred pain patterns, we can bring the jaw back to a muscularly balanced position.
 TENS treatment is an important part of neuromuscular dentistry.
 In less than an hour after TENS treatment, your TMJ should be closer to its ideal resting position.

 Not every dental office offers neuromuscular treatments like TENS.
-Dr. Cory Nguyen has extensively trained to provide the most effective and modernized treatment related to TMJ.
-TENS and the other neuromuscular services we offer puts us at a notch above the rest.
+Dr. Cory Nguyen has been extensively trained to provide the most effective and modernized treatment related to TMJ.
+TENS and the other neuromuscular services we offer puts us a notch above the rest.
 If your TMD is affecting you on a physical and emotional level, there is no better place to visit than Beyond Dental and Implant Center.

 Additional Services You May Need